(Delhi, Varanasi, Khajuraho, Agra, Jaipur, Udaipur, Mumbai)

 Enjoy your flight from Udaipur to Mumbai today.
 The flight duration is approximately 90 minutes.

-Khyber is Mumbai's famous restaurant for Mughlai cuisine.
-Khyber has been going strong for decades and its tender kebabs remain outstanding (Frommers).
+Khyber is Mumbai's famed restaurant for Mughlai cuisine.
 The opulent decor includes original paintings by some of India's most famous artists.
-(No alcoholic or non alcoholic drinks included in this package)
+Please note that drinks, alcoholic and non-alcoholic are not included.

 A legend which is considered one of the best hotels in New Delhi and an iconic property in Delhi’s 5-star hotel category, The Imperial offers a unique experience embracing facets of India's history and stands witness to the birth of the capital city of New Delhi.
 Built in 1931 by Blomfield; one of Sir Edwin Lutyen’s associates and inaugurated by Lord Willingdon in 1936, the hotel is known for its contemporary colonial style.
 As New Delhi’s landmark Hotel, it is located on Janpath, the erstwhile Queensway, steps away from the renowned shopping district and major attractions of the city.